JrPhy/DS-AL/Sorting-排序.md

     int head = 0, tail = length - 1, top = -1;
     int stack[length];

-    // push initial values of l and h to stack stack[++top] = head;
+    stack[++top] = head;
     stack[++top] = tail;
-    // Keep popping from stack while is not empty while (top >= 0)
+    while (top >= 0)
     {
         // Pop h and l
         tail = stack[top--];
         head = stack[top--];

-        // Set pivot element at its correct position
-        // in sorted array
-        int p = partition(arr, head, tail);
+        // Set pivot element at its correct position in sorted array int p = partition(arr, head, tail);

-        // If there are elements on left side of pivot,
-        // then push left side to stack if (p - 1 > head)
+        // If there are elements on left side of pivot, then push left side to stack if (p - 1 > head)
         {
             stack[++top] = head;
             stack[++top] = p - 1;
         }

-        // If there are elements on right side of pivot,
-        // then push right side to stack if (p + 1 < tail)
+        // If there are elements on right side of pivot, then push right side to stack if (p + 1 < tail)
         {
             stack[++top] = p + 1;